-To systematically investigate biological systems experimental and computational approaches can be combined.
-To understand a biological system, structural and dynamic properties can be represented in a computational model describing the entities involved and their interaction.
-This course aims at making students aware of formal, mathematically precise, approaches to the faithful modeling of biological processes.
-In an interdisciplinary approach we will investigate how to construct and analyse such formal models using the framework of Petri nets.
+In order to systematically investigate biological systems, experimental and computational approaches can be combined.
+To understand a biological system, structural and dynamic properties can be represented in a computational model describing the entities involved and their interactions.
+This course aims at making students aware of formal and mathematically precise approaches to the faithful modeling of biological processes.
+In an interdisciplinary approach we will investigate how to construct and analyze such formal models using the framework of Petri nets.
 Biological case studies will be used as a guide to the modelling of biological phenomena.

 becoming acquainted with uses of modelling techniques for biological research